zextras/tech-doc/source/carbonio/_management/backup.rst

 .. grid::
    :gutter: 3

-   .. grid-item-card:: Starting the Scan via the Administration Zimlet
+   .. grid-item-card:: Starting the Scan via the Administration Console
       :columns: 6

-      To start a SmartScan via the Administration Zimlet,
+      To start a SmartScan via the Administration Console,

-      -  Open the Administration Zimlet
+      -  Open the Administration Console

       -  If a multiserver installation, choose the server on which to run the SmartScan